byu-cpe/ecen522r-hw-security/_pages/syllabus.md

 There are no formal prerequisites for this course.
 Experience with C programming and digital logic is helpful.
 If you are unsure if you have the necessary experience, contact the instructor.

 ## Textbook
 Hardware Security: A Hands-on Learning Approach, by Swarup Bhunia and Mark Tehranipoor.
-[Available at Amazon](https://www.amazon.com/Hardware-Security-Hands-Learning-Approach/dp/0128124776)
+Available online for BYU students for free [here](https://www.sciencedirect.com/book/9780128124772/hardware-security).
+You may need to authenticate through the BYU library to access this link.

 ### Sharing Source Code
 Sharing your source code  is prohibited and is a violation of the Honor Code.  **This includes posting your lab code and solutions on a public website such as a public Github repository.**  You will be provided with a private Github repository to store your code.